APEL / APLA Bridging process for 2018

-This section of the website is to provide information about the APEL/APLA Bridging process for 2017.
+This section of the website provides information about the APEL/APLA Bridging process for 2018.
 It explains who it is aimed at, what the process involves, when it is available, how you apply, how much it costs and possible questions you might have about the process.

 1. Who is it aimed at?

-It is aimed at individuals who have successfully completed the Certificate in Education and Training (CET) or equivalent qualification and who possess sufficient relevant experience of teaching and training in the Lifelong Learning sector.
+It is aimed at individuals who have successfully completed (or will have completed by 17th September 2018) the Certificate in Education and Training (CET) or equivalent qualification and who possess sufficient relevant experience of teaching and training in the Lifelong Learning sector.
 It provides an opportunity to enter the second year of our in-service initial teacher education programme for the Lifelong learning sector if you are prepared to undertake additional work within a given timescale.
 The additional work is at level 5, a level above the work you will have completed for the CET (or its equivalent), and so the Bridging process is for those who are prepared to read more widely than they may have done for the CET and think and write critically about the teaching, learning and assessment of their subject specialism.

 Individuals who have only an Award in Education and Training may not apply and should apply for the first year of the in-service programme.